johnsusek/praeco/README.md

 password: xxx
 ```

-Access the Google settings screen on the ElastAlertServer / Praeco server and go to your Google account in advance → Apps that can access your account → Allow less secure apps: Disabled → Enabled
-When I specified the Gmail address with from_addr and checked the operation, it worked without problems.
+Google account in advance → Apps that can access your account → Allow less secure apps: Disabled → Enabled When I specified the Gmail address with from_addr and checked the operation, it worked without problems.

 smtp_port: 587